 8 See the EC's decisions in Case COMP/M.6214, Seagate/HDD Business of Samsung: http://ec.europa.eu/competition/mergers/cases/decisions/m6214_3520_2.pdf; and Case COMP/M.6203, Western Digital Ireland/Viviti Technologies: http://ec.europa.eu/competition/mergers/cases/decisions/m6203_20111123_20600_3212692_EN.pdf.

-9 Similarly, when assessing the three recent deals in the agricultural chemicals sector, the EC assessed the transactions on a priority/'first-come, first-served' basis.
+10 Similarly, when assessing the three recent deals in the agricultural chemicals sector, the EC assessed the transactions on a priority or first-come, first-served basis.
 Dow/DuPont, which was the first transaction notified to the EC and which is discussed in greater detail below, was analysed in light of the market conditions that existed at the time of that notification so ChemChina's (then future) acquisition of Syngenta and Bayer's (then future) proposed acquisition of Monsanto were not taken into account.
 When assessing Bayer's acquisition of Monsanto, the EC took account of both the Dow/DuPont and ChemChina/Syngenta deals and the remedies offered in those two proceedings.

 20 See http://english.mofcom.gov.cn/article/policyrelease/announcement/201510/20151001148009.shtml; and the MLex report of 16 November 2015.